 Tokyo Station → (Tohoku Shinkansen) Nasu-Shiobara Station (1 hour and 15 minutes) → Free bus (via outlet / 1 hour and 5 minutes).

-To book train tickets in Japan check the official Central Japan Shinkansen Train Portal.
+To book train tickets in Japan check the JRPass website to order your train pass.

 A short one-hour drive to experience a different Japanese culture around Tokyo.
 Suitable for family vacation, Nasu Ski Resort offers a new option for family travel to Japan with high quality snow that satisfies every ski lover as well.